What is the Placebo Effect?

 Conditioning has long-term effects and can have an influence on the initial stages of information being processed.
 Upon administration of placebo painkillers, functional imaging indicates the association between the activation and various other interiors of the brain which is communicated through the top-down processes.
-That is dependant on the region of the brain – frontal cortical, which produces and maintains the expectations based on cognition.
+That is dependant on the region of the human brain – frontal cortical, which produces and maintains the expectations based on cognition.

 Placebo Effect Examples

 In a study, people were given a placebo and told that it was a stimulant.
 Their pulse rate and blood pressure increased after taking the pill.
 The same pill was later given to the people and was told that it helps to get sleep.
 It then projected opposite effects.

 Placebo either initiates the release of natural painkillers called endorphins, or they change the entire perception of the pain of an individual.